 One of the great things about TDT is that our projects are community-level, on-the-ground projects, with identifiable outcomes.

-The money raised at this garden party will go towards a project to provide water to three villages in Kishanda Ward, Kagera Region, in the north west of Tanzania.
+Most of the money raised at this garden party will go towards a project to provide water to three villages in Kishanda Ward, Kagera Region, in the north west of Tanzania.
 The villages do have access to water through existing springs, but this is then contaminated by open access to animals, clothes and personal washing.
 By installing concrete supply points, with fencing, spring water will be protected from contamination.
 Other areas using similar structures in Muleba District report an immediate and dramatic drop in water-borne illnesses like dysentery and giardia.
 In Kishanda we hope this will improve the health of up to 18,000 people, as well as delivering a number of other knock-on benefits.

 The cost of the project, over and above local contributions estimated at £1,650, is around £6,000.
 Another Trust has committed £4,000, on condition that another donor is found for the remainder.
 So the fit couldn’t be better!
 TDT Chair Jonathan Pace has researched this application as project officer.
 TDT has also had a positive experience working in Kishanda, previously funding latrines for the village.